codehaus/groovy-native-launcher/README.txt

 What it is
 ----------

-This is a native launcher for groovy, i.e. here you can find c sources and build files to build a native executable to launch groovy scripts, much the same way java binary is used to launch java programs.
+This is a native launcher for Groovy, i.e. here you can find C sources and build files to build a native executable to launch Groovy scripts, much the same way Java binary is used to launch Java programs.

 Design principles